jyztintan/tp/docs/UserGuide.md

 <box type="info" header="Things to note:">

-- Filtering with the "Buyer" or "Seller" tag retrieves all clients who possess the respective tag.
+- Filtering with the "Buyer" or "Seller" tag retrieves all clients with the respective tag.
-- Filtering by multiple tags is supported, `filter t/Buyer t/Seller`, returns clients who are both a buyer and seller.
+- Filtering by multiple tags is supported, `filter t/Buyer t/Seller`, returns clients who possess both buyer and seller tags.
 </box>